History of Online Casinos

 2013 - Regulated Online Casinos Launch in the US

-Post-UIGEA, various US states decided to go it alone offering regulated, licensed casino games online.
-While Nevada stuck to online poker, New Jersey and Delaware forged ahead with casino games too.
-As major offline casinos struck up partnership deals with big European online casino brands, the first legalised slots and roulette were offered to residents within state borders.
+Post-UIGEA, various US states decided to go it alone, offering regulated, licensed casino games online.
+While Nevada stuck to online poker games, New Jersey and Delaware forged ahead with casino games too.
+As major offline casinos struck up partnership deals with big European online casino brands, the first legalised slots, roulette, and sports betting were offered to residents within state borders.

 2014 - UK Gets Another New Online Casino Law

 Another year, another world record slots prize.
-In 2017, a British soldier took down the Mega Moolah jackpot for a prize worth £13.2 million.
+In 2023, a British soldier took down the real money Mega Moolah jackpot for a prize worth £13.2 million.

 The jackpot was a world record, beating the 17.8 million Euros won two years earlier, and was all the more incredible when you consider it was triggered for a bet worth just 25p.